hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes ledger_id = 4;

   /**
+   * A signature produced by the node.<br/>
-   * The signature produced by the node using its RSA signing key to sign the ledger_id.
-This signature is used to
+   * This is produced using the node RSA signing key to sign the ledger_id.
-   * establish a chain of trust in the ledger id.
+   * This signature is used to establish a chain of trust in the ledger id.
    */
   bytes node_signature = 5;